SEN Information Report - November 2025

 Specific Group Work

 Specific group work includes interventions which may take place in or out of the classroom and may consist of small group work or individual intervention.
-The interventions may be led by the classroom teacher, trained supporting adults or another member of staff.
+The interventions may be led by the classroom teacher or other member of staff.

 Specialist Interventions recommended by outside agencies